Dig in to the many great places to eat and drink near DC’s convention center.

 This Italian-American eatery is an ideal destination if you’re craving artisanal pizzas from a deck oven.
 The rustic space also serves up antipasti and a selection of 50 wines.
 Chef Mike Friedman is also responsible for The Red Hen, another acclaimed, Italian-style restaurant in the neighborhood.
 All-Purpose is open for lunch and dinner.

-Ranked number four on Washingtonian’s 2016 list of the city’s best restaurants, Convivial gained a lot of buzz pre-opening and managed to live up to the hype.
+Upon opening, Convivial gained a lot of buzz and has managed to live up to the hype.
 Behind the chic hot spot is seasoned chef Cedric Maupillier, who honed his skills at Mintwood Place.
 This acclaimed eatery serves up forward-thinking French-American creations, like the fried chicken coq au vin., which has become one of the city’s most sought-after dishes.

-Regarded as one of the most stylish and exciting restaurants to open in recent years, Kinship – from Chef Eric Ziebold, who previously helmed the Mandarin Oriental’s Cityzen – features dishes that focus on technique, history, ingredient amd communal preparations intended to be served family-style, like whole fish or 12-ounce ribeye cuts.
-Housed in the same building is Métier, an ambitious 36-seat restaurant with a $200 seven-course tasting menu.
+Regarded as one of the most stylish and exciting restaurants to open in recent years, the Michelin-starred Kinship – from Chef Eric Ziebold, who previously helmed the Mandarin Oriental’s Cityzen – features dishes that focus on technique, history, ingredient and communal preparations intended to be served family-style, like whole fish or 12-ounce ribeye cuts.
+Housed in the same building is Métier, an ambitious 36-seat restaurant with a seven-course tasting menu that earned it a Michelin star.
 Take note: advanced reservations are recommended and jackets are required for gentlemen.